ROCm/aomp/bin/README.md

 ## The AOMP developer patch subsystem

-Of the many repos identified above, AOMP developers may only change amd-llvm-project, aomp, aomp-extras, and flang.
-AOMP required changes to other non-AOMP components must be patched.
-The [patches/README.md](patches/README.md)  escribes the AOMP patch mechanism in detail.
+Of the many repos identified above, AOMP developers may only change core aomp repositories (llvm-project, aomp, aomp-extras, and flang).
+AOMP required changes to other non-core components must be patched.
+The [patches/README.md](patches/README.md)  describes the AOMP patch mechanism in detail.

 ## Building debuggable compiler